-- 2.29 Note that some fees and charges are set by central government and are not necessarily increased annually.
-Property rentals may only change at the point of periodic rent reviews. - 2.30 Future growth assumptions for each scenario are set out below.
+Note that some fees and charges are set by central government and are not necessarily increased annually.
+Property rentals may only change at the point of periodic rent reviews.

+Future growth assumptions for each scenario are set out below.
 These correspond to the inflation level projected for the respective scenarios, on the basis that it is reasonable to expect income to increase in line with expenditure.
-It is proposed that a key MTFS assumption is that overall income from fees and charges increases in line with expected increases in the Council's cost of services.
+A key MTFS assumption is overall income from fees and charges increases is in line with expected increases in the Council's cost of services.

-Other income growth assumptions 24/25 25/26 26/27 27/28 28/29 Scenario 1 - Inflation falls, limited funding flexibility 3.0% 2.0% 2.0% 2.0% 2.0% Scenario 2 - Inflation falls, some funding flexibility 3.0% 2.0% 2.0% 2.0% 2.0% Scenario 3 - Inflation remains elevated, some funding flexibility 5.0% 5.0% 4.0% 3.0% 2.0% Scenario 4 - Inflation remains elevated, limited funding flexibility 5.0% 5.0% 4.0% 3.0% 2.0%
+Other income growth assumptions 24/25 25/26 26/27 27/28 28/29 Scenario 1 - Inflation falls, limited funding flexibility 3.0% 2.0% 2.0% 2.0% 2.0% Scenario 2 - Inflation falls, some funding flexibility 3.0% 2.0% 2.0% 2.0% 2.0% Scenario 3 - Inflation remains elevated, some funding flexibility 5.0% 5.0% 4.0% 3.0% 2.0% Scenario 4 - Inflation remains elevated, limited funding flexibility 5.0% 5.0% 4.0% 3.0% 2.0% term.
+Many other costs, in particular contract costs, are directly linked to inflation indices.